ComposableFi/composable/docs/docs/products/composable-ibc/near-ibc-bridge.md

-# NEAR IBC Bridge
+# NEAR IBC
 _IBC everywhere_

 :::note

 This section outlines our progress in connecting the IBC Protocol to NEAR and our upcoming plans.
-While we are still working on this project, we expect to launch sometime in Q2-Q3.
+While we are still working on this project, we expect to launch sometime in Q1 2024.

 :::